 - Add the lukewarm water and stir again until ingredients are combined.

 - Cover bowl with saran wrap.
-Set aside and let rest for 8-10 hours.
+Set aside and let rest for 8-10 hours or overnight.

 - After dough has rested, flour a surface.
 Wet hands and pat into a ball – try to get as round as you can.
 Let it rise for an hour.

 - Meanwhile, preheat your oven to 450 degrees F. Place your pot into the oven at 450 for 30 minutes